A Fundamental and Long-Term

 Investment Philosophy

 We are an active manager with a long-term, private equity approach to investing.
-Through our proprietary bottom-up research framework, we look to invest in those few high-quality businesses with sustainable competitive advantages and profitable growth when they trade at a significant discount to intrinsic value.
+Through our proprietary bottom-up research framework, we look to invest in those few high-quality businesses with sustainable competitive advantages and profitable growth when they trade at a significant discount to our estimate of intrinsic value.

 Our investment philosophy represents our fundamental beliefs regarding the most effective way to generate alpha, and leverages our understanding of persistent anomalies that create asset mispricing.